Urigo/tortilla/README.md

 Update submodules in the root commit.
 If non was provided - will update all submodules.

+**command:** `tortilla submodule reset [submodules...]`

+Reset submodules in the root commit.
+If non was provided - will update all submodules.
+Unlike the `update` function, this will remove all the given submodules and re-add them, which will always result in the most recent submodules, event if the HEAD was rebased.

 ### tortilla-package CLI

 `package.json` related commands are useful when we wanna update our dependencies' versions all across the tutorial, without needing to deal with any conflicts across the process.